-We are pleased to be meeting in person this winter for the SCC February Teacher Training session.
+We are pleased to be meeting in person this June for the SCC Summer Teacher Training session.
 With that decision comes responsibility on our part and on the part of everyone participating to be COVID-safe and COVID-conscious.
-This COVID Safety Plan will give you a sense of how we are working together with you, the Faculty, and federal, state, and local health agencies to make sure our coming together is safe and productive.
+This COVID Safety Plan will give you a sense of how we are working together with you, the faculty, and federal, state, and local health agencies to make sure our coming together is safe and productive.

 Sound Circle Center for Arts and Anthroposophy

 PO Box 15279

 Seattle, WA 98115

 Washington State Department of Health

 What to do if I have been exposed to COVID-19